 I've shown the two roles in GitFlow and I hope I made it obvious that its actually a very simple workflow!
 It will not fit all projects.

-You will probably gain from using GitFlow in a service where a release is same as production deployment.
-Where a release is a process that takes a few days or even more.
+You will probably gain from using GitFlow if you have a code freeze.
 It enables a code freeze without preventing developers from working on the next release.